-On the date of this report, all of the Company's shares have been admitted to trading on the regulated market of Euronext Brussels.
+On 31 December 2021, all of the Company's shares have been admitted to trading on the regulated market of Euronext Brussels.

-13.10.2.
+13.15.2.
 Currency

 The Company's shares do not have a nominal value, but each reflect the same fraction of the Company's share capital, which is denominated in euro.